viridityzhu/code-typing/README.md

 4. Show mistakes
 5. Use the right arrow key to skip code blocks as you want

-## Usage
+## Run Django server locally

 After download the codes, go to its root directory.
-Then run below command to start the server:
+Then run the command below to start the server:

 ```sh
 python3 manage.py runserver 0.0.0.0:8000
 ```

-Then use browser to view the webpage at http://0.0.0.0:8000/
+Then view the webpage at http://0.0.0.0:8000/ via browser

 ### Tips